manonthegithub/GSoC-2020/dbpedia/Project_progress_report.md

 # Week 1 (June 1 - June 7)
 This week is not very productive as expected.
 I have finished work in Japan and had a flight on 2nd of June back to Germany.
 On 3rd I was setting everything up, this is going to continue for a few days more, but I will also work on the project (just not fulltime).
 Started reading the code of the databus-maven-plugin.
 Successfully built it.
 Read docs on how to develop maven plugins.
 Got better understanding of how it works.
 In general, looks very simple.
 Trying to publish my first dataset with the plugin.
 # Week 2 (June 8 - June 14)
-- got familiar with the development of maven plugins (maven plugin dev docs)
-- got acquainted with the code of databus maven plugin and its configuration
+- got better acquainted with the code of databus maven plugin and its configuration
 - created a sample test project (https://github.com/manonthegithub/publishdata) to try uploading in the databus (using databus maven plugin), and uploaded test dataset
 - read ipfs documentation
 - investigated ipfs api and ways of integration